Ranking The 20 Cleveland Browns Starting Quarterbacks Since 1999

 He looked like the 35-year-old has-been veteran that he was.
 It always appeared that he was playing the game in slow motion.
 Some of his decision-making was baffling, especially for a guy who led his Carolina Panthers team to the Super Bowl in 2003.
 Most Browns fans either remember or will choose to forget this falling-down-sidearm pass that he threw in Week 1 that was intercepted and essentially cost the Browns the game at Tampa Bay.

-I’m going to go ahead and say that it was even worse than Brandon Weeden’s underhand flip pass from this season.
+I’m going to go ahead and say that it was even worse than Brandon Weeden’s underhand flip pass from last season.
 The Browns led 14-3 late in the first half, and that play completely turned the tide of the game as the Bucs came back to win 17-14.

 What I didn’t realize until now was just how bad Delhomme was in 2009 with the Panthers before the Browns signed him.
 The Panthers had released him and were paying him $12 million in 2010 to be someone else’s quarterback.
 That’s because in 2009, he was 4-7 with a 55.5% completion rate, eight touchdowns, 18 interceptions and a 59.4 rating.
 What were the Browns thinking?